Fabrizio Cleri

 DNA aptamers to detect cancer cells

-Two new papers on statistical mechanics appeared in 2023
+New papers on statistical mechanics appeared in 2023

-Our team has just published two new papers on very special stat-mech themes!
+Our team has just published two new papers on very special stat-mech themes:

 Infinite ergodicity in generalized geometric Brownian motions with nonlinear drift S. Giordano, F. Cleri.
 R Blossey (Phys.
 Rev. E 107, 044111, 2023)